 Birth, in its most primal form, is intended to be an extremely private and intimate event.
 Unfortunately, with the advent of hospitals and technological interventions, birth has become an inappropriately public affair.

-Similarly, do not let nurses, doctors or midwives snatch your baby away from you and your partner when it emerges from the womb.
-The first moments immediately after birth are crucial for the creation of a strong love-bond between parent and child.
-Insist that you or your partner be the one to catch your baby as it emerges from the womb.
-And make sure that your baby be immediately placed skin-to-skin on either yours or your partner’s body (preferably on mom’s body so baby can begin to nurse, but if she has been anesthetized, place the baby on your own body) as soon as he or she comes out of the womb.
-Do not allow others to take center-stage during the birth of your child.
+Similarly, do not let nurses, doctors or midwives snatch your baby away from you and your beloved when it emerges from the womb.
+The first hour immediately after birth is crucial for the creation of a strong love-bond between parent and child.
+Be the one to catch your baby and put the baby immediately, skin-to-skin, on your wife’s belly.
+Stand over your beloved — literally placing your body in between your wife, baby and medical staff.
+Do not let them get close.
+If she has been anesthetized, place the baby on your own body) as soon as he or she comes out of the womb.
+Do not allow others to handle your baby or take center-stage during the birth of your child.

-Suggestion #6 – Make eye contact with your baby immediately at birth in order to maximize the opportunity for the neurobiology of LOVE to activate within you.
+Suggestion #6 – Make eye contact with your baby immediately at birth in order to maximize the opportunity for the neurobiology of LOVE to activate within you and between you.
 This is an extremely important suggestion and goes for both you and your beloved.

 On a fundamental human level, babies need to look into the eyes of love immediately upon their arrival.
 This experience would happen naturally if birth were occurring in a gentle, loving environment.
 Unfortunately, most births are not happening in a gentle environment, and on the contrary, are taking place in an environment filled with harsh lights, loud sounds, technological equipment, frightening-looking sharp and pointy metal instruments, people wearing masks and gowns, etc. – all of which can terrify and confuse a newborn infant.
 Therefore, in order to combat the frightening and traumatic sights and sounds of a hospital environment, it is extra important for your love-filled eyes to be the first visual thing your child sees.